 Maybe it’s the sound of his voice that suddenly gets under your skin or the way he chews his food with his mouth open.
 (Why does he do that?)
 Or hey, maybe it’s their superior diapering skills that have you seriously PO’d lately.
 Whatever it is, you’re not alone.
-Sure, you try and remind yourself that your husband is half the reason you even have your little bundle o’ joy, but even so: Right now, you can’t stand the sight of him.
+Sure, you try and remind yourself that your partner is half the reason you even have baby, but even so: Right now, you can’t stand the sight of him.
 (Sound familiar?)